jipress/espresso/docs/_core/application.md

 #### void use(IErrorHandler... handlers)

-Registers custom error handling middleware with the application.
+Register custom error handling middleware with the application.
 A default error handler is used to suppress the stack trace generated by application errors, and simply prints the message.

 A use is encouraged to register their custom error handlers, which can be targeted by using an error code